Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Get-MsolDirSyncFeatures.md

 ```

 ## DESCRIPTION
-The **Get-MsolDirSyncProvisioningError** cmdlet gets the status of identity synchronization features for a tenant.
+The **Get-MsolDirSyncFeatures** cmdlet gets the status of identity synchronization features for a tenant.

 Synchronization features that can be used with this cmdlet include the following: